JanCBrammer/biopeaks/README.md

 If you don't have experience with installing Python packages and/or if you aren't sure if you have Python on your computer start by setting up Python.
-Go to https://www.anaconda.com/distribution/ and install the latest distribution for your operating system (make sure to choose a Python 3.x version).
+Go to https://www.anaconda.com/distribution/ and install the latest distribution for your operating system (make sure to choose a Python 3.7 version or greater).
 Follow the [installation instructions](https://docs.anaconda.com/anaconda/install/) in case you're unsure about something.
 Once you've installed Anaconda (this can take a while), open an